Use the graph widget for line, bar, pie and polar graphs of data in your dashboards.

 The graph widget works by accepting a Worksheet structure, which is analagous to a Dataframe in other platforms/languages except for the following differences:

-The graph data is set/updated by pushing a worksheet to the worksheet
+The graph data is set/updated by pushing a worksheet to the worksheet property.
+This property accepts either a

 JSON-serialized worksheet structure, or CSV data that can be parsed into a worksheet structure.